tfederico/ASLPhoneticClassification/README.md

 ### Reproduce statistical and RNN/3D CNN results

-To reproduce the training/evaluation TGCN experiments in our paper, you will need to run all configuration files in `sweeps` For more information about the arguments you can provide to these scripts, check `utils/parser.py`.
+To reproduce the training/evaluation TGCN experiments in our paper, you will need to run all configuration files in `sweeps`.
+You will need to change the `entity` and `project` values to match your WANDB setup.
+For more information about the arguments you can provide to these scripts, check `utils/parser.py`.

 ### Reproduce STGCN results